jbroadway/assetic/README.md

 ### Installation

 1. Drop this app into your `apps/` folder.
-2. Open the file `apps/assetic/conf/config.php` and set the paths to your [YUI Compressor](http://developer.yahoo.com/yui/compressor/) (used for compressing output), SASS, CoffeeScript, and Handlebars compilers.
+2. Open the file `apps/assetic/conf/config.php` and set the paths to your compressors/compilers of choice (SASS, CoffeeScript, Handlebars, etc).

+By default, it will use JSMinPlus for JavaScript compression and CSSMin for CSS compression.
+Other options include UglifyJS2/UglifyCSS, and YUI Compressor.

 ### Usage